hassan-sadek/DaggerNotes/README.md

   - The way this is done is via the components. ie a component created at the application level, a component created at multiple activity level, a component created for a specific screen

 -Scoping
+- allows you to 'preserve' the object instance for the life of the scope
 - scoping comes down to proper use of Components
  - there are two ways to use components
   - Subcomponents